Beaver: Commercial use

 Various Native American groups have historically hunted beavers for food, they preferred its meat more than other red meats because of its higher calorie and fat content, and the animals remained plump in winter when they were most hunted.
 The bones were used to make tools.
 In medieval Europe, the Catholic Church considered the beaver to be part mammal and part fish, and allowed followers to eat the scaly, fishlike tail on meatless Fridays during Lent.
 Beaver tails were thus highly prized in Europe; they were described by French naturalist Pierre Belon as tasting like a "nicely dressed eel".

 Beaver pelts were used to make hats; felters would remove the guard hairs.
 The number of pelts needed depended on the type of hat, with Cavalier and Puritan hats requiring more fur than top hats.
 In the late 16th century, Europeans began to deal in North American furs due to the lack of taxes or tariffs on the continent and the decline of fur-bearers at home.
 Beaver pelts caused or contributed to the Beaver Wars, King William's War, and the French and Indian War; the trade made John Jacob Astor and the owners of the North West Company very wealthy.
 For Europeans in North America, the fur trade was a driver of the exploration and westward exploration on the continent and contact with native peoples, who traded with them.
 The fur trade peaked between 1860 and 1870, when over 150,000 beaver pelts were purchased annually by the Hudson's Bay Company and fur companies in the United States.
-The contemporary global fur trade is not as profitable due to conservation, anti-fur and animal rights campaigns.
+The contemporary global fur trade is not as profitable due to conservation, and anti-fur and animal rights campaigns.